Catalysis in Action via Elementary Thermal Operations

 Moreover, it is useful to note that Fig.~\ref{fig:ETO_freeEs} displays the real time evolution of the state during ETO transitions.
 By construction, only two levels of the state undergo change in time, i.e. all the other populations are fixed during that period, imposing the system to follow the straight lines in barycentric representations as in (a).
-In (b), dashed lines correspond to the free energies during the real time evolution when the intensity-dependent Jaynes-Cummings model is assumed (See Appendix~\ref{appendix:dynamics} for the real time reduced state dynamics).
+In (b), dashed lines correspond to the free energies during the real time evolution when the intensity-dependent Jaynes-Cummings model is assumed (See \ref{appendix:dynamics} for the real time reduced state dynamics).
 Suppose we apply $ \beta^{(j,k)} $ to a state $ \pstate $ with $\slope(\pstate)_j>\slope(\pstate)_k$.
 According to Eqs.~\eqref{eq:conti_evolution1} and~\eqref{eq:conti_evolution2}, the state evolves as $ \qstate(\lambda(t)) $, where $ \qstate(\lambda = 1) = \beta^{(j,k)}\pstate $ with $ \slope(\qstate)_{k}>\slope(\qstate)_{j} $.
-Since the evolution is continuous, there exists a state $ \qstate(\lambda^{*}) $, such that $ \slope(\qstate)_{j} = \slope(\qstate)_{k} $, which is the closest to being thermal, and achieves minimal generalized free energies -- minima of dashed lines in (b) -- among states $ \qstate(\lambda(t)) $, and $\lambda^* = 1/(1+\Delta_{jk})$ ($\lambda^* = 1/(1+\Delta_{kj})$) when $k\geq j$ ($k\leq j$).
+Since the evolution is continuous, there exists a state $ \qstate(\lambda^{*}) $, such that $ \slope(\qstate)_{j} = \slope(\qstate)_{k} $.
+This point is given by $\lambda^* = 1/(1+\Delta_{jk})$ ($\lambda^* = 1/(1+\Delta_{kj})$) when $k\geq j$ ($k\leq j$).
+The state $ \qstate(\lambda^{*}) $ is the closest to being thermal, and achieves minimal generalised free energies -- minima of dashed lines in (b) -- among states $ \qstate(\lambda(t)) $.
 In other words, during a single $\beta$-swap, free energy decreases until the minimum point $\qstate_{\lambda^*}$ is reached, and then increases until the end of the $ \beta $-swap.
-However, if only the endpoints values are considered (solid lines of (b)), free energies cannot increase after each ETO.
+On the other hand, if only the endpoints values are considered (solid lines of (b)), free energy cannot increase after each ETO step.
 These intermediate increases within a single swap evince the non-Markovian effect of thermal reservoirs at each step, differentiating ETO with strictly Markovian thermal processes~\cite{Lostaglio22_MTP1, Korzekwa22_MTP2}.
-See Section~\ref{sec:discussion} for more discussion.
+See Sec.~\ref{sec:discussion} for more discussion.